dell/csm-docs/content/docs/deployment/helm/drivers/upgrade/powermax.md

 ### Updating the CSI Driver to use 10.0 Unisphere

 1. Upgrade the Unisphere to have 10.0 endpoint support.
 Please find the instructions [here.](https://dl.dell.com/content/manual34878027-dell-unisphere-for-powermax-10-0-0-installation-guide.pdf?language=en-us&ps=true)
-2. Update the powermax reverse proxy secret to specify endpoints with Unisphere version 10.0 support.
+2. Update the powermax-config secret to specify endpoints with Unisphere version 10.0 support.

 ## Update Driver from v2.13.0 to v2.14.0 using Helm